pulumi/pulumi-hugo/themes/default/content/blog/pulumi-challenge-september/index.md

 date: 2022-09-30T9:24:50-07:00

-meta_desc: The Pulumi Challenge continues!
-Take this month’s challenge and win another unique piece of swag!
+meta_desc: Take the Pulumi Challenge - use a template to build a serverless application with AWS API Gateway and Lambda in less than 5 mins.

 meta_image: meta.png